-G5.8 Place particular emphasis on the design and appearance of the tops of tall buildings which are prominent in views across the neighbourhood.
+G5.8 Place particular emphasis on the design and appearance of building tops which are prominent in views across the city.

-The image and form of the neighbourhood is strongly influenced by buildings that are tall - either in absolute terms or relative to their neighbours - therefore are prominent on the skyline.
+The city's urban form is strongly influenced by buildings that are tall - either in absolute terms or relative to their neighbours - and therefore prominent on the skyline when viewed from below.
 The design of the tops of such buildings demands particular consideration.
-The articulation of form and surface of conspicuously tall buildings should generally present large, simple features that can be recognized from afar.
+The articulation of form and surface should generally present large, simple features that can be recognised from afar.
 Silhouette and profile should also be considered.

-G5.9 Avoid degrading the value of heritage area skylines by changing the parapets and roofs of heritage buildings or adding to buildings within or immediately adjacent to heritage areas.
+G5.9 Avoid degrading the value of heritage area skylines by changing the parapets and roofs of heritage buildings, or adding to buildings within or immediately adjacent to heritage areas.